rmsk2/F256_Mandelbrot/README.md

 # Usage

-The BASIC program allows to either generate (press `G` or `g`) a picture or to load a picture (press any other key).
+The BASIC program allows to either generate (press `G` or `g`) a picture, load a picture (press `L` or `l`) or quitting the program.
 When generating a new picture the section to be visualized can be manually selected.
 You have to enter the real and imaginary part of the upper left corner of the desired section in the complex plane.
 The format used for the numbers is the same as for my [C64](https://github.com/rmsk2/c64_mandelbrot) and  [X16](https://github.com/rmsk2/X16_mandelbrot) versions of this program.
 You also have to enter the zoom level, which in essence determines the size of the visualized section as well as the iteration depth to use.
 I use typically a depth of 24.
 Larger values give a more precise result but lead to longer calculation times.
 On the other hand when zooming into the intereseting parts of the set the iteration depth also has to increase, because otherwise the potentially colourful parts simply remain black.
-Try for instance real part
-`00.4e6604` and imaginary part `00.641bc1` at a zoom level of 4 and an interation depth of 64.
+Try for instance real part `00.4e6604` and imaginary part `00.641bc1` at a zoom level of 4 and an interation depth of 64.
 After the calculation is finished the program waits for a key press and after that asks if the resulting picture should be saved or not.
 A calculation can be interrupted at any time by pressing a key.
 It is resumed if you press any key but `n` otherwise it is cancelled.

 Following that the program asks if you want to zoom into the set.
 If that question is answered with `y`es a rectangle is shown which can be moved with the cursor keys.
 Use `i` (zoom `i`n) to halve the size of this rectangle or `o` (zoom `o`ut) to double its size.
 When you press `Return`